Coercion

-Coercion can be used as leverage to force the victim to act in a way contrary to their own interests.
+Coercion used as leverage may force victims to act in a way contrary to their own interests.
 Coercion can involve not only the infliction of bodily harm, but also psychological abuse (the latter intended to enhance the perceived credibility of the threat).
 The threat of further harm may also lead to the acquiescence of the person being coerced.
 The concepts of coercion and persuasion are similar, but various factors distinguish the two.
 These include the intent, the willingness to cause harm, the result of the interaction, and the options available to the coerced party.